rreho/yambopy/yambopy/nl/Xn_from_signal_doc.md

 #### Myrta Grüning, Claudio Attaccalite, Mike Pointeck, Anna Romani, Mao Yuncheng

 This document describes the `Xn_from_signal` abstract python class and a set of derived classes, part of the `YamboPy` code, for extracting nonlinear susceptibilities and conductivities from the macroscopic time-dependent polarization $P$ and current $J$.
 An extended theoretical background  can be found in Nonlinear Optics textbooks, see e.g. Sec.
-2 of “The Elements of Nonlinear Optics” by Butcher and Cotter and the other sources listed in the [Bibliography](## Bibliography).
-The [minimal background](## 0.
-Theory ) to understand the code and facilitate further development is given in the next session.
-The rest of the document is dedicated to describe the [code structure](## Code), key workflows, main functions and to provide an [essential guide](## How to use) of the code use.
+2 of “The Elements of Nonlinear Optics” and the other sources listed in the bibliography.
+The minimal background to understand the code and facilitate further development is given in the next session.
+The rest of the document is dedicated to describe the code structure, key workflows, main functions and to provide an essential guide of the code use.

 ---

-## 0. Theory
+## 0. Minimal theoretical compendium

 The problem solved is algebraic: